Bimfortune12/LITA-CLASS-PROJECT/README.md

   East,North West and North Central which was the lowest performing region there was low performance due to market size and customer demand.

+### SQL-Structured Query Language

-### SQL- Structured Query Language for Quering of Data:
+SQL Structured Query for Quering of Data:
  * SQL(Structured Ouery Language) it is used for storing and managing data in Relational Database management system(RDBMS)
  * It's a standard Language for Relational Database System,it enabless user to relate databases and table.
  * SQL is a programming Language and aquery language.